DharmeshHub/OptimizingMLPipeline/README.md

 ![Pipeline diagram](/Images/Pipeline.jfif)

-Pipeline architecture:
+Pipeline architecture:<br/>
 		Dataset - Created the dataset using TabularDatasetFactory.
-Split data into train and test (0.2) sets.
+Split data into train and test (0.2) sets.<br/>
-		Train data - Created the training script to train the marketing data dataset using Scikit-learn Logistic regression algorithm.
+		Train data - Created the training script to train the marketing data dataset using Scikit-learn Logistic regression algorithm.<br/>
 		HyperDrive - Used HyperDrive with specified parameter sampler and policy for early stopping to find the optimal hyperparameter for logistic regression model.
-This will give us trained	model with optimize hyperparameter.
+This will give us trained model with optimize hyperparameter.<br/>

 **What are the benefits of the parameter sampler you chose?**